dmall5595/SchedulingApp/README.md

 ## What is this?

 This is a personal scheduling app built on [Angular](https://angular.io/).
 It uses an open source [calendar component](https://github.com/mattlewis92/angular-calendar) and allows users to
-* Create, edit, and delete events with a title, description, color, start and end time
+* create, edit, and delete events with a title, description, color, start and end time
-* Create multiple local calendars, each able to save and persist as long as local storage is kept
+* create multiple local calendars, each able to save and persist as long as local storage is kept
-* View their schedule in three ways: month, week, and day view
+* view their schedule in three ways: month, week, and day view
 * have multiple meetings in overlapping time slots or the same slot

 ## Build Instructions